 Collecting Playing Cards and Card Decks

 Collecting playing cards can be a very rewarding hobby.
-Collecting cards has been a passion of mine for many years and I am still spending time growing my collection.
+It has been a passion of mine for many years, and I am still spending time growing my collection.

-This article will go over the pros and cons to collecting cards, the best ways to display your collection, and to show off some of the decks I have.
+This article will go over the pros and cons of collecting cards and the best ways to display your collections.
+I will also show off some of the decks I have.

 Pros to Collecting Decks of Cards